Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Single-Hop IRS-Assisted MIMO System

-\paragraph*{Error analysis} One advantage of viewing the channel estimation as the regression model is that analogous to the analysis in standard matrix/tensor regression models, a larger number of time slots $T$ tends to enhance denoising effectiveness since the error bound of channel estimation in the IRS-assisted MIMO model should heavily rely on $T$.
+One advantage of viewing the channel estimation as the regression model is that analogous to the analysis in standard regression models, a larger number of time slots $T$ tends to enhance denoising effectiveness since the error bound of channel estimation in the IRS-assisted MIMO model should heavily rely on $T$.
 Recently, we analyzed the statistical guarantee of the TT-based ToT regression model in \cite{qin2024computational}.
-However, these results cannot be directly applied to the IRS-assisted MIMO model because recovery errors pertain to the entire tensor recovery.
-Since the phase shift tensor $\calS$ is often known, only the channel matrices are affected by noise.
-Consequently, the recovery error should be primarily related to the channel matrices.
-Next, we will establish the upper bound and the minimax lower bound of the recovery error for channel estimation.
+Compared with that model, the IRS-assisted MIMO setting introduces additional structural constraints, as the phase-shift tensor $\calS$ is typically known and only the channel matrices are corrupted by noise.
+Consequently, a direct extension of the results in \cite{qin2024computational} would lead to non-tight recovery bounds that do not properly scale with the degrees of freedom in the unknown channel matrices.
+Since the recovery error is primarily determined by the channel matrices, we next establish both the upper and minimax lower bounds for the corresponding channel estimation problem.

+To facilitate the recovery of channels $\mH$ and $\mG$ from their linear measurements $\calY$, the pilot signal (regression/measurement operator) need adhere to specific properties.
+One such desirable property is the RIP, extensively explored and popularized in compressive regression literature~\cite{donoho2006compressed, candes2006robust, candes2008introduction, recht2010guaranteed}, and later extended to structured tensor models~\cite{Rauhut17, qin2024quantum}.
+From a theoretical perspective, the RIP is typically established by assuming that the measurement operators are drawn randomly from a suitable distribution, with subgaussian measurement ensembles serving as a canonical example. \begin{theorem} A linear operator $\calX: \C^{LP\times K\times UM} \rightarrow \C^{LP\times K\times T}$ is said to satisfy the $UM$-RIP with a constant $\delta_{UM}$ if